arduino/help-center-content/content/Hardware Support/Core Boards/Problems-uploading-to-UNO-R4-WiFi-on-Windows.md

 The issue is caused by how the board is reset and put into bootloader mode using the OS bindings of the hardware.
 We are actively working on a solution.
 Please see **[this forum thread](https://forum.arduino.cc/t/device-not-showing-in-com-port/1142476)** for updates.

-These two options for using your UNO R4 WiFi in the meantime:
+These are two options for using your UNO R4 WiFi in the meantime:

 * **Use the "Legacy IDE":** In IDE 1.8.19 and earlier the serial port touch reset was handled using Java, and there are many reports of successfully uploading sketches to UNO R4 WiFi using this version. **[Click here to download IDE 1.8.19](https://downloads.arduino.cc/arduino-1.8.19-windows.exe)**.
 * **Use a Mac or Linux computer:** This issue is only known to affect Windows users.
 If you have access to a macOS or Linux computer, you can use it to upload your sketches.